tareqaminul/f5-nginx-redhat-ocp-ph26/Part-1-Nginx-Ingress-Controller/9.waf/README.md

 ## Step 6 - Review Logs

 To review the logs login to Grafana and search with the support ID.
-More information regarding NAP Grafana Dashboard can be found on the [**NAP Dashboard**](https://github.com/F5EMEA/oltra/tree/main/use-cases/app-protect/monitoring) lab

 ***Clean up the environment (Optional)***